ERnsTL/flowd/README_WIP.md

+## Roadmap items

+TODO check what is already implemented and move into issues or ROADMAP.md document.

+These are present in flowd-go and will be re-implemented here:

+* TODO Sub-networks resp. composite components
+* TODO Can inspect, debug and interact with network components using standard Unix tools
+* TODO Can run a terminal UI component - and then bring it to the web using gotty :-)
+* TODO Delivery of program parameters to components (?)
+* TODO Connections between components in framed or raw way
+* TODO Broadcasting to multiple output ports, serializing only once
+* TODO Parsing of .fbp network specifications
+* TODO Parsing of .drw network specifications made using DrawFBP
+* TODO Closing of ports (implemented) and close detection
+* TODO Gracelful shutdown once all data has been processed and all components shut down
+* TODO Visualization of the given network in GraphViz format
+* TODO Display of required components and file dependencies of the given network for deployment

+Planned features:

+* Runtime protocol for remote control and online network reconfiguration, enabling real-time visual programming
+* Parsing of JSON-FBP network specifications [[1]](https://noflojs.org/documentation/graphs/#json) from [NoFlo](https://noflojs.org/)
+* Tracing of data packets as they flow through the network
+* Integration with other FBP runtimes
+* For more, see the issues list!

+Milestone 0.x on connection, disconnection and reconnection:

+* Load balancing components with high availability, fail-over, reconnection of output ports and programmatic switching of output ports

+Milestone 0.x on objects:

+* brackets using OOB marker
+* filtering on object structures in sexp fashion
+* "XPath"-like filtering on sexp object structures
+* building of header (K/V) and body structure in sexp fashion - then it is on par with Go and JavaFBP implementation
+* Modification of frame headers (via sexp objects using brackets)
+* Routing based on frame contents or header values (sexp objects using brackets)
+* Counter packets matching by header field (on sexp objects)

+Milestone 0.x on interactive components:

+* Example login prompt and command-line interaction component
+* Example terminal UI component sending messages into the network

 ## TODO

 TODO add example of some kind of bot - think of an idea which can be run out of the box